 Chanting is for everyone.
 No prior experience of chanting is necessary to gain the many benefits it has to offer, simply an openness to what may occur.
 Through chanting, you meet the practice exactly where you need to.
 This might be finding a still point of relaxation after a hectic week at work; the joy of singing together; feeling our hearts awaken; offering our prayers to the Divine, or simply being present to the moment.
 Chanting is so powerful as it affects us physically as well as spiritually.
 We breathe more deeply and slowly.
 The sound vibrations resonate throughout our bodies creating an internal massage, our brainwave patterns are altered evoking states of relaxation and our blood pressure and heart rate decreases.
 Regular practice can elicit a relaxation response, reduce stress, sharpen mental clarity and help support our overall health and wellness.

 What is Kirtan?
-Kirtan is a form of devotional chanting whose roots go back over 500 years to India.
+Kirtan is a form of devotional chanting whose roots go back many hundreds of years to India.
 It is a practice from Bhakti Yoga (yoga of devotion) and has the power to open the heart.
 The singing is accompanied by musical instruments, usually harmonium and tabla, and participants are encouraged to chant, clap and if the mood takes them, dance.
 Kirtan is incredibly simple and accessible, yet the results can be utterly transformative and profound.
 The practice is very joyful and a beautiful way to be and come together.

 Come and try it for yourself!
-To join my mailing

 "Kirtan is for all people.
 There are no experts, no beginners.
 The practice itself is the teacher, guiding us to ourselves.
 Kirtan allows us to enter into a world where all the logic of our minds, and all of the conditioning are left aside.
 With Kirtan, we create a temple inside the altar of our hearts, a place of refuge, a place of love, and a place of just being." - Jai Uttal